-In 1977, the 74 m stern trawler Gadus Atlantica was charter by the Department of Fisheries and Oceans to conduct trawl surveys off Canada's east coast in particular the Labrador-Northeast Newfoundland Shelf, Flemish Cap and Gulf of St. Lawrence.
-The vessel came from Norway equipped with an Engel 164 Hi-Lift bottom trawl, a popular commercial trawl in use throughout the North Atlantic at the time.
-With the addition of a small mesh liner in the codend this undocumented version of the Engel 164 otter trawl became the Gadus Atlantica's defacto standard survey trawl.
-The 50 m long footrope of the Engel was not easily accommodated by the layout of the Gadus Atlantica's trawl deck creating delays in shooting and hauling and therefore beginning in 1979 surveys were conducted with the smaller Engel 145 Hi-Lift otter trawl (Fig. 2, , 3 &4).
-The Engel 145 is a two panel "balloon" design with a stretched mesh circumference of 60.5 m at the fishing circle.
-Short lower cut-away wings and a heavy steel bobbin footgear make it especially suited to rough bottom fishing.
+accommodated by the layout of the Gadus Atlantica's trawl deck, creating delays in shooting and hauling, and therefore beginning in 1979 surveys were conducted with the smaller Engel 145 Hi-Lift otter trawl (Fig. 2, 3 &4).
+The Engel 145 was a two panel "balloon" design with a stretched mesh circumference of 57.8 m at the fishing circle.
+Short lower cut-away wings and a heavy steel bobbin footgear made it especially suited to rough bottom fishing.
 A middle bridle and middle bridle extension were used to transfer some of the towing strain from the headline to the riblines thus increasing vertical mouth opening.
-The large 5.6 m polyvalent trawl doors were connected to the trawl net (made solely of nylon) by 17 m sweep wires and 50 m bridles.
-Trawl construction was of 4.0 mm diameter polyethylene twine varying in mesh size from 180 mm in the upper and lower wings and square to 160 mm in the bellies and codend.
-The four seam codend was constructed of double 6.0 mm polyethylene and was fitted with a 30 mm stretched mesh liner, attached at a point 9.15 m deep from the after most end of the codend.
-One hundred 200 mm plastic floats were used on the headline for floatation (Table.
-1).
+The large 5.6 m2, 1 500 kg polyvalent trawl doors were connected to the trawl net by 17 m sweep wires and 50 m bridles.
+Trawl construction was of 4.0 mm diameter nylon twine, varying in mesh size from 180 mm in the upper and lower wings and square to 160 mm in the bellies and codend.
+The four seam codend was constructed of double 6.0 mm nylon and was fitted with a 28.5 mm stretched mesh liner, attached at a point 9.15 m deep from the after most end of the codend.
+One hundred 203 mm plastic floats were used on the headline for floatation (Table.
+2).
 This trawl was towed at 3.5 knots for 30 minutes during groundfish surveys.